-- Does the project have goals that are measurable, specific, well-defined and reasonably ambitious? - Is the proposed timetable specific and realistic? - Does the project have a relevant constellation of actors with the right skills and the right resources to implement the initiative? - Is the budget reasonable in relation to the intended initiatives and goals? - Is there an awareness of gender equality in the composition, division of work and working conditions of the project group? - Is the gender perspective relevant to the project, and if so, how well is this incorporated into project implementation?
+- Does the project have a relevant constellation of actors with the right skills and the right resources? - Does the project have goals that are measurable, specific, well-defined and reasonably ambitious? - Is the proposed timetable specific and realistic? - Is the budget reasonable in relation to the intended initiatives and goals? - Is there an awareness of gender equality in the composition, division of work and working conditions of the project group? - Is the gender perspective relevant to the project, and if so, how well is this incorporated into project implementation?